vovanukas/codiblox-website/content/english/tutorials/tron-game-python-turtle.md

 But the player is not moving yet, so let's do that!

 We have two loops in Python - finite `for` loops and infinite `while True:` loops.
-Since don't know when exactly our game needs to end, we will have to use the infinite loop - `while True:`.
+Since we don't know when exactly our game needs to end, we will have to use the infinite loop - `while True:`.
 Since it's a loop, let's imagine we are stepping to a new tile - let's digest what will need to happen each time we take a step:

 1. Check whether we have been to this tile before or if we have hit the edge of the screen.
     1. If we have - we will need to end the game, as we have lost.
 Otherwise, continue on.